bungle/lua-resty-validation/README.md

 }
 ```

-And now you have "register" function somewhere in your application:
+And now you have `register` function somewhere in your application:

 ```lua
 local validate = require "validators"